21+ Easy Ways To Build An Email List That Will Skyrocket By 140% In 1 Year

-Our most popular landing page is dedicated to providing an editorial calendar template.
-It’s a huge search term for us, and it’s awesome because it’s a gateway to introducing CoSchedule as the marketing calendar that takes a template to the next level.
+Our most popular landing page is dedicated to providing a social media strategy e-book.
+It’s a huge search term for us, and it’s awesome because it’s a gateway to introducing CoSchedule as the social media calendar that takes what our audience reads in the book to the next level.

 - They’re super actionable with content that goes deep into solving a problem.